 What is a Sports Chaplain?

-But I was curious as to what is a Sports Chaplain?
+I was curious as to what is a Sports Chaplain.
 I learned that Chaplains have a mission to listen to and comfort people of all faiths and no faith.
 Chaplains support football clubs, schools, universities, and other secular organizations.
 Although Chaplains are supposed to be non-denominational, many are faith-based and evangelical, emphasizing acceptance of Jesus Christ and studying the Gospel (bible study).